ppaleja/habit/README.md

  # Habit Tracker
+ ## Why?
+ I recently got an iPhone after years of having and Android.
+One thing that annoyed me about iPhone apps is that many of them cost money.
+Even the simplest Habit Tracking app required a subscription.
+So, I decided I wanted to try and make my own.
+ ## What is it?
  - A simple app that allows you to add and track habits that you wish to develop.
  - Built using Expo Dev Tools
  - Built based on framework provided by time-tracking app from Fullstack React Native by Devin Abbot et al.